istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 ## Add support for configuring the TLS version for Istio workloads

 TLS version is important for security.
-This new feature adds the support of configuring the minimum TLS version for Istio workloads.
+This new feature adds support for configuring the minimum TLS version for Istio workloads.
 For more information, check out the [documentation](/docs/tasks/security/tls-configuration/workload-min-tls-version/).

 ## Telemetry improvements